 2004: PXE Research Conference

-For the second time in seven years, PXE International convened a PXE research meeting.
+For the second time in seven years, PXE International convened a PXE Research Meeting on October 14-15, 2004 at the Pooks Hill Marriott in Bethesda, MD.
 There have been many new discoveries in pseudoxanthoma elasticum research since the first meeting in 1997.
 The gene associated with PXE, ABCC6, was discovered, and important work on the characteristics of the protein and the cell was conducted.
 Also, a large epidemiological study was conducted, as were a number of smaller clinical studies.
+This meeting described progress in genetics, cellular and molecular biology, catalyzed the current research through knowledge and tools of related research, provided the foundation for a comprehensive research plan and determined best practices for clinical care of individuals affected by PXE.

-Below you will find brief summaries of the presenations from this meeting.
+Below find presentation summaries from the 2004 PXE Research Conference.
 Click to expand or hide.

 *Speakers who received support, either funding or biological samples, from PXE International are indicated with an asterisk after their names.